Refugees and asylum seekers

 Previous research has found that prejudice towards asylum seekers and false beliefs about asylum seekers are positively associated with support for stricter government policies.
 The current research seeks to explore what false beliefs held by members of the Australian public are most strongly associated with support for harsher policies.
 Such research will be valuable in the development of public education campaigns.

-Impacts of Australia’s asylum seeker policy in the region Caroline Fleay and Lisa Hartley (2015 – 2016)
+Impacts of Australia’s asylum seeker policy in the region A/Prof Caroline Fleay and Dr Lisa Hartley (2015 – 2016)

 The mantra of both major Australian political parties is that ‘stopping the boats’ has saved the lives of people seeking asylum because they are prevented from reaching Australia by sea.
 However, this ignores the reality of the lives of many now effectively warehoused in our region because of this policy.
 To date, relatively little attention has been given to their experiences.
 While the policies of the country in which they are residing also impact on their experiences, it is clear from researchers, non-government organisations (NGOs) that work in the region, and those who are living the experience themselves, that Australian policies are having disturbing impacts beyond our borders.